spkumar17/notes/TR_keypoints.md

 | `terraform workspace show`        | Show the current workspace.                                       | `terraform workspace show`                  |
 | `terraform workspace delete`      | Delete a workspace.                                               | `terraform workspace delete dev`            |

+* Terraform Community (Free) stores the local state for workspaces in a directory called `terraform.tfstate.d/`.
+This directory structure allows for separate state files for each workspace, making it easier to manage and maintain the state data.

 ## Explanation of Commands:

 ### `terraform workspace new`